embrace-io/embrace-docs/docs/ios/open-source/features/traces.md

 ### Span auto termination

+In accordance with the OTel specification, spans in the Embrace SDK do not end by default when the session span (technically their parent) ends.
 You can flag a span to be auto terminated if it's still open when the Embrace session ends.
 When building a span, you'll have to pass the `SpanErrorCode` to be used when terminating the span.

 ```swift
 let span = Embrace